nllz/IRTF-HRPC/draft-research.md

 The major work of localization is translating the user interface and documentation.
 Localization involves not only changing the language interaction, but also other relevant changes such as display of numbers, dates, currency, and so on.
 The better internationalized an application is, the easier it is to localize it for a particular language and character encoding scheme.

 Open standards
-: Conform  {{RFC2026}}: Various national and international standards bodies, such as ANSI, ISO, IEEE, and ITU-T, develop a variety of protocol and service
+: Conform with {{RFC2026}}: Various national and international standards bodies, such as ANSI, ISO, IEEE, and ITU-T, develop a variety of protocol and service
       specifications that are similar to Technical Specifications defined here.
 National and international groups also publish "implementors' agreements" that are analogous to Applicability